EliuX/MEGAcmd4J/README.md

 1. The most common way to setup your credentials would be using the environment variables `MEGA_EMAIL` and `MEGA_PWD`.

-2. To use an existing session can be a safer way.
+2. Use an existing session can be a saver way.
 You can use it from your app as long as it don't be closed.

+## Continuous Integrations
+As most OSS projects in github, this one uses [Travis CI](https://travis-ci.com/EliuX/MEGAcmd4J).
+I you want a CLI for your project, its recommend to install the correspondent ruby gem:

 ```bash
     gem install travis